 Concern's objectives, activities and achievements in 2018 can be found in our new annual report.Read the report

 Donate today and help some of the world's poorest people.Donate now

-The three-year project commenced in July 2010.
-In that time, we have trained more than 6,400 farmers in both Malawi and Zambia.
-They learnt how to apply conservation agriculture techniques to boost crop yields and increase resilience to erratic climate conditions such as drought.
-These techniques include crop rotation, soil cover and minimum tillage.
+They learned how to apply conservation agriculture techniques to boost crop yields and increase resilience to erratic climate conditions such as drought.

 A typical sub-Saharan African farmer can grow roughly 1,500kg of maize on one hectare.
 This is just enough to get a family of six through one year, with little left over.

 However, the success of this project has meant that extremely poor farmers have been able to achieve the same yield in just one-third of that area.